 Insights View All

-Tulane University, B.A., Political Science, Minor in Business (2004) cum laude
+Tulane University B.A.
+(2004) Political Science, Minor in Business, cum laude

-Dallas Bar Association, Science & Technology Law Section Member
+Dallas Bar Association, Science & Technology Law Council Member and Membership and Networking Committee Co-Chair

 Greenland Hills Neighborhood Association, Board Member